bgadrian/pseudoservice/README.md

 # Pseudo service ![travis-mater](https://travis-ci.com/bgadrian/pseudoservice.svg?branch=master) [![Go Report Card](https://goreportcard.com/badge/github.com/bgadrian/pseudoservice)](https://goreportcard.com/report/github.com/bgadrian/pseudoservice)

 Pseudo random (deterministic) data generator as a (micro) service.
+It is a wrapper for the [FastFaker Go package](https://github.com/bgadrian/fastfaker).

 #### The problem
-The need to generate random (user or other type) data, to (stress) test your own system.
+The need to generate random (user or other type) data, to mockup, test or stress  your own systems.

 #### The solution
 I've built this project to be used as an internal service, to generate large amounts of fake data.

-It was originally built for this project: [davidescus/10minFor300Gb](https://github.com/davidescus/10minFor300Gb) as a wrapper on [bgadrian/fastfaker](https://github.com/bgadrian/gofakeit).

 ### Performance